I was on the phone with my best friend the other day and she said something that really resonated with me:

 “I was the best mom ever before I actually had kids.”

 This statement, said in a light-hearted, jokey way, also had so much truth to it.
 I, too, was a perfect pre-kid mother – especially during my pregnancy.
 I had strong opinions on just about everything when it came to child-rearing.
-I stood on my soapbox, bulging belly jutting out proudly, and preached to anyone who would listen about the benefits of breastfeeding, limiting screen time, and a healthy sleep habits.
+I stood on my soapbox, bulging belly jutting out proudly, and preached to anyone who would listen about the benefits of breastfeeding, limiting screen time, and healthy sleep habits.

 And then… I had a baby.